-Given the fact they do, or they just accidentally discover some question marks (which is much more likely) and directly give you call.
+Given the fact they do, or they just accidentally discover some question marks (which is much more likely) and directly give you a call.
 How great is that?
-Firstly, what’s better than a management that is taking your work and the related KPIs serious.
+Firstly, what’s better than management is taking your work and the related KPIs seriously.

 Secondly, what’s better than having a direct line to your management in case of irregularities.
 You can directly explain or even get his support — wow!

 #3 — Weekly/Daily Reports Are Sufficient